Beekeeping Course Dates available: March 26th, April 29th, June 4th, July 15th, August 18th, September 24th

-An ideal way of learning the workings of a bee colony, this beginners’ one day course provides an introduction to the world of honeybees and beekeeping.
-Course dates include: Friday 21st July and Friday 29th September.
+An ideal way of learning the workings of a bee colony, this beginners’ one day beekeeping course provides an introduction to the world of honeybees and beekeeping.

-Course Overview: Covering the biology and life cycle of the bee, you will learn about who does what in a colony and the things we should look out for when inspecting a hive.
+Beekeeping Course Overview: Covering the biology and life cycle of the bee, you will learn about who does what in a colony and the things we should look out for when inspecting a hive.
 We will also talk about the equipment needed to set up a hive, how to examine colonies and overall seasonal management as well as when and what to feed bees, how to identify diseases and pests and the new diseases and parasites that threaten our bees today.
-You will also have the opportunity for close interaction with the bees if you wish, including examining frames of honey and pollen and finding the Queen.
+On our beekeeping course you will also have the opportunity for close interaction with the bees if you wish, including examining frames of honey and pollen and finding the Queen.

 - Understanding the workings of the colony is key to knowing what is normal when we examine a hive.

 - We will learn about the different castes of bees, the queen, workers and drones, their roles in the life of the colony and what to look for when inspecting a hive.

 - The various equipment needed when working with bees.

 - We will present the various options available in the types of beehives and the advantages and disadvantages of each.

 - We will also talk about how to examine colonies.
 Emphasis will be on determining the status of the colony and what it needs.

 - We will talk about what a good brood pattern looks like and how to check whether colonies need to be fed or need to be given extra supers for storing surplus honey ( what foods are commercially available and how to make some yourself).

 - We will cover seasonal management.
 Go through “a year in the life” of the colony and talk about what to expect and what needs to be done during each season of the beekeeping year.